s0ldier03/AnoDe/README.md

 This is a fair attempt to perform anomaly detection on user traffic through Python and its libraries especially PyCARET

-For tutorials in PyCARET, I have forked it already
+For tutorials in PyCARET, I have forked it already.
+Go Check

+For tutorials in redash, I have forked it already.
+Go Check